CruGlobal/godtools-swift/README.md

 - Domain Models will encapsulate business related attributes visually seen and used in the app.
 - Interfaces define how UseCases interact with the DataLayer.
 The purpose of the interface is to accomplish the dependency inversion principle.

-##### Use Cases
+##### UseCase  Responsibilities
 - Defines a business scenario in most cases on behalf of a specific user.
 Naming should reflect some type of user action in the app.
 This aids in Screaming Architecture.
 An example in GodTools could be a user viewing a particular screen, or a user searching for an app language in the app languages list, or a user authenticating.
 - Splits the responsibilities of the ViewModel into readable UseCases which reduces ViewModel complexity and also provides better app behaviour readability (Screaming Architecture).
 - Should be responsible for a single task and named to reflect that task.
 - Operates on the data layer utilizing dependency inversion.
 This means UseCases should only point to interfaces.
 - Should define inputs needed to produce the output of the UseCase.
 UseCases should typically produce a DomainModel output that encapsulates the business requirements.
-- Once a Use Case is defined, it is then composed of 1 or more interfaces (dependency inversion principle) to complete the Use Case DomainModel.
+- Once a UseCase is defined, it is then composed of 1 or more interfaces (dependency inversion principle) to complete the Use Case DomainModel.
 - By using dependency inversion, concrete implementations can isolate the business rules keeping the data layer free from such responsibilities.

 ##### Use Cases (Best Practices)